abdessalllam/Cloudstack-Installation/README.md

 This script is basically your CloudStack installation buddy.
 It'll handle all the boring stuff like:
 - Setting up KVM hypervisor
-- Configuring MySQL database (properly tuned, not just the defaults)
+- Configuring MariaDB database (properly tuned, not just the defaults)
 - Installing CloudStack management server
 - Creating NFS storage for your VMs
 - Setting up networking with bridges (because VMs need to talk to the world)